slattekr/website/content/post/diffusion/index.md

 ---
 title: Variational Inference and Diffusion
-subtitle: A physics-vibes case study on variational inference through the lense of denoising diffusion on structured probabilistic models.
+subtitle: A physics-vibes post on variational inference through the lense of denoising diffusion on structured probabilistic models.
-summary: A physics-vibes case study on variational inference through the lense of denoising diffusion on structured probabilistic models.
+summary: A physics-vibes post on variational inference through the lense of denoising diffusion on structured probabilistic models.

 # Link this post with a project
 projects: []